toopay/gas-orm/readme.md

 }
 ```

-You can do each action as **one-to-one** example above, except since this is **one-to-many** relationship, your child object will be a set/array of object instead one single object.
+You can do each action as **one-to-one** example above, except since this is **one-to-many** relationship : your child object will be a set/array of object instead one single object.

 ```php
 $user = new User;